openMSX User's Manual

 Specifying or changing hard disk images works the same as with IDE, see above.

 To change the disk image of the LS-120 device, use the lsa (LS drive A) command, exactly the same as the hda command.
 Of course you do not need to have the power turned off to do this, as this is the whole point of the LS-120 device.
 You can also just eject it, with the eject subcommand.
 At the time of writing there seems to be a bug when doing this: the device isn't listed in the device list if there is no media inserted.
-It is not possible to specify an LS-120 device on the command line.
+It is currently not possible to specify an LS-120 device on the command line.

 Initialisation for the ESE SCSI devices needs tools like MGINST, which can be found on Takamichi's web site.
 They include small manuals in English.
 This manual is not the place to explain the procedure, but the idea is as follows.
 First, install the MSX-DOS 2 kernel in the SRAM of the device, using the MGINST program (you might want to use KSAVER first to save the kernel of your DOS 2 cartridge).
 After this, the MSX will boot from the SRAM disk.
 Use the SFORM-1 (for MSX-DOS) or the SFORM-2 (for MSX-DOS 2) to format the drive (use a physical format, for now).
 Use ESET to assign drive letters to partitions.

-4.4.4 MegaFlashROM SCC+ SD
+5.4.4 MegaFlashROM SCC+ SD

 Currently there is only one SD interface emulated: the MegaFlashROM SCC+ SD.
-All features of this cartridge are emulated in the sense that all currently working software with it runs on openMSX too.
+All features of this cartridge are emulated in the sense that all software currently working with it, runs on openMSX too.
 It is not emulated accurately enough to rely on it for development.

-The difference compared to a real MegaFlashROM SCC+ SD, is that it does not come with anything flashed on the flash ROM by default.
+The difference compared to a real MegaFlashROM SCC+ SD, is that the extension does not come with anything flashed on the flash ROM by default.
 There are two ways to overcome that.
 The first one is to download the preflashed ROM content (for URL see below) and install it into your systemroms folder, like any usual system ROM.
 This only works if you use the extension for the first time, unless you manually delete the persistent file for the flash ROM chip (typically in your openMSX user directory/persistent/MegaFlashROM_SCC+_SD/untitled1/megaflashromsccplussd.sram).
 Only if no such file is found, openMSX will load the content of that ROM file into the flash ROM of the MegaFlashROM SCC+ SD.
 The second way is manually flashing things like Nextor, the rescue menu and the ROM disk.
 This is all described in the manual (see at the end of this section) of the MegaFlashROM SCC+ SD, because on a real device you may also need to do this.

-Currently, by default, the first SD card is 8MB and the 2nd SD card is 100MB size.
+Currently, by default, the first SD card is 8MB and the 2nd SD card is 100MB in size.
 You can change these defaults by editing the extension file in share/extensions/MegaFlashROM_SCC+_SD.xml.
 For formatting and managing the SD cards, please refer to its manual and tools on the Flash part of the MSX Cartridge Shop.
 It also provides the ROM file with the initial content of the flash ROM as it is shipped on real MegaFlashROM SCC+ SD cartridges.

 To get files on the SD cards, you can use diskmanipulator with the -nextor option to partition and to import files, similar to what is explained above in the Sunrise IDE section.

-4.5 Running Laserdisc software
+5.5 Running Laserdisc software

 In order to run Laserdisc software, you need to have this optional feature compiled into your openMSX binary.
 Laserdisc is only supported by the Pioneer PX-7 or the Pioneer PX-V60 machines, which have special hardware to control the laserdisc player.